mason1999/CCNA-layer2-labs/README.md

 This is a repository where I display the layer 2 labs I've implemented with GNS3 using cisco images.
 The focus of these labs is to document the process in achieving different outcomes (for example, a simple outcome could just be to set a password on a Cisco switch).
 The commands are also demonstrated in each lab exercise as is the network topology on GNS3 (when necessary).

-## Lab 1: Manage hostname and secret to get into enable/privileged EXEC mode
+## Lab 1: Manage hostname and secret to get into enable/privileged EXEC mode and enable helpful features to avoid lab frustrations

 The GNS3 network topology is shown below: